 Il Forno Italian kitchen is a short walk away.
 We loved the authentic brick-oven style personal pies here.
 They have you self-cut them…with scissors!
 It’s a fun touch.

 We walked around a bit more (we just couldn’t get enough of the town) and saw this super cool vintage painted wall before heading out.

 Hopefully this inspires you to have a Durham staycation of your own!
 There’s so much to do and see there each time we go back is different.

-Please note: we thank 21c Museum Hotel for generously hosting us.
+Please note: We thank 21c Museum Hotel for generously hosting us.
+There may also be affiliate links in this post that are at no cost to you but may help us make a small commission that assists with us running this blog.
 All the opinions in the post are ours and we bring you genuine content with real facts, photos and thoughts.
 Always.